-In Section O, page 54, the applicant states that, during the 18 months immediately preceding the submittal of the application, incidents related to quality of care occurred in two of these facilities.
+In Section O, page 54, the applicant states that, during the 18 months immediately preceding the submittal of the application, incidents related to quality of care occurred in two of these facilities, Southeastern Dialysis Center - Wilmington and Goldsboro South Dialysis.
 Supporting documentation is provided in Exhibit O-3.
-The applicant states that all of the problems have been corrected.
+The applicant states that all of the problems in each of these facilities have been corrected.
 After reviewing and considering information provided by the applicant and publicly available data and considering the quality of care provided at all 104 facilities, the applicant provides sufficient evidence that quality care has been provided in the past.
 Therefore, the application is conforming to this criterion.